tatisgg/JOSS-climate/paper/paper.md

 ![Commune-level mean climate indicators used to construct the climate-priority index.
 The panels show mean hazard, mean vulnerability, and mean climate priority across administrative units.](img/climate_priority_maps.png)

 The integration point with OnSSET is intentionally narrow.
 A new prioritization option, `prio_choice = 6`, is added to `SettlementProcessor.pre_selection` in `onsset.py`.
 Under this option, unelectrified settlements are ordered by descending `ClimatePriority`, after preserving existing OnSSET sorting rules for already electrified settlements and intensification.
 The standard OnSSET scenario loop then proceeds as before: demand is estimated, off-grid and grid options are evaluated, least-cost technologies are selected, and investment, capacity, and emissions summaries are produced.
 This design makes the effect of climate prioritization transparent and isolates it from unrelated techno-economic model components.

+# Functionality

+The OnSSET climate extension allows users to run standard OnSSET scenarios with an additional climate-informed prioritization mode.
+Users provide the normal OnSSET inputs together with gridded climate data and an administrative-boundary shapefile.
+Climate data may come from sources such as Copernicus/ERA5 or other gridded climate datasets, provided the data are converted to tabular CSV or Excel format before being passed to the model.

+The climate loader classifies input files using filename hints that indicate temporal resolution and variable type.
+For example, daily temperature files can be used for heatwave calculations, while monthly precipitation files can be used for SPI-based drought calculations.
+The files must contain geographic coordinates and either a date field or year/month fields, together with the relevant temperature or precipitation variable.
+The administrative-boundary shapefile, recommended at admin-3 level, is used to aggregate gridded climate indicators to administrative units and then map the resulting hazard scores to settlements.

+To activate climate-informed sequencing, users set `prio_choice = 6` in the scenario configuration and supply the climate-data folder and administrative-boundary shapefile when running `runner.scenario(...)`.
+The model then computes heatwave risk, drought risk, compound climate hazard, climate vulnerability, and `ClimatePriority` before running the standard OnSSET scenario loop.
+The electrification target for each time step remains unchanged, but settlements with higher climate priority are moved earlier in the electrification sequence.

+The outputs retain the standard OnSSET result structure and add settlement-level climate columns, including `ClimateRiskHeatwave`, `ClimateRiskDrought`, `ClimateHazard`, `ClimateVulnerability`, and `ClimatePriority`.
+Users can compare a baseline OnSSET run with a climate-prioritized run by keeping the same scenario assumptions and changing only the prioritization mode.

 # Research impact statement